M1918 Browning automatic rifle: Subsequent models

+Browning Automatic Rifle M1918A2 with bipod and carrying handle, shown in profile.

-In April 1938, work commenced on an improved BAR for the US Army.
+In April 1938, work commenced on an improved BAR for the U.S. Army.
 The army specified a need for a BAR designed to serve in the role of a light machine gun for squad-level support fire.
 Early prototypes were fitted with barrel-mounted bipods as well as pistol grip housings and a unique rate-of-fire reducer mechanism purchased from FN Herstal.
 The rate reducer mechanism performed well in trials, and the pistol grip housing enabled the operator to fire more comfortably from the prone position.
 However, in 1939 the army declared that all modifications to the basic BAR be capable of being retrofitted to earlier M1918 guns with no loss of parts interchangeability.
 This effectively killed the FN-designed pistol grip and its proven rate reducer mechanism for the new M1918 replacement.

 The final development of the M1918A2 was authorized on 30 June 1938.
 The FN-designed pistol grip and rate-reducer mechanism with two rates of automatic fire was shelved in favor of a rate-reducer mechanism designed by Springfield Armory, and housed in the butt stock.
 The Springfield Armory rate reducer also provided two selectable rates of fully automatic fire only, activated by engaging the selector toggle.
 Additionally, a skid-footed bipod was fitted to the muzzle end of the barrel, magazine guides were added to the front of the trigger guard, the hand guard was shortened, a heat shield was added to help the cooling process, a small separate stock rest (monopod) was included for attachment to the butt and the weapon's role was changed to that of a squad light machine gun.
 The BAR's rear sight scales were also modified to accommodate the newly standardized M2 ball ammunition with its lighter, flat-base bullet.
 The M1918A2's walnut butt stock is approximately 1 in longer than the M1918 BAR's butt stock.
 The M1918A2's barrel was also fitted with a new flash suppressor and fully adjustable iron sights.
 Towards the end of the war a barrel-mounted carrying handle was added.